-Tropical Cyclone Uwan, internationally known as Fung-Wong, has weakened into a tropical storm while outside the Philippine area of responsibility (PAR).
+Tropical Cyclone Uwan, internationally known as Fung-Wong, has reentered the Philippine area of responsibility (PAR) as a tropical storm.

 Signal No. 1 remains hoisted over Batanes and the Babuyan Islands.

-The National Disaster Risk Reduction and Management Council (NDRRMC) reported Wednesday morning that the number of fatalities due to the effects of typhoon Uwan has jumped to 27, mostly due to landslides.
+The NDRRMC reported Wednesday morning that the number of fatalities due to typhoon Uwan has jumped to 27, mostly due to landslides.

 🤖